musa-509-spring-2023/assignment02/README.md

    As an example, your `stop_desc` for a station stop may be something like "37 meters NE of 1234 Market St" (that's only an example, feel free to be creative, silly, descriptive, etc.)

    >**Tip when experimenting:** Use subqueries to limit your query to just a few rows to keep query times faster.
 Once your query is giving you answers you want, scale it up.
 E.g., instead of `FROM tablename`, use `FROM (SELECT * FROM tablename limit 10) as t`.

+   **Discussion:** I am using the 2022 crime incidents datasets from OpenDataPhilly, which can be found at https://www.opendataphilly.org/dataset/crime-incidents/resource/20117027-ae08-48f9-8cc2-c777abda9cfe.
+To determine the safety level for each rail station, I am calculating the number of crime incidents within a 3 km radius of each station.
+I then categorize the resulting number of incidents as either Safe, Moderately Safe, or Unsafe.